 This is a great route into a photography degree, particularly if you don’t hold the necessary requirements to begin a three-year undergraduate photography degree.
 Visit londonmetarts.photography for a look at our students' work, exhibitions, publications and more.

 Our Photography (including foundation year) BA degree is one of a number of art and photography courses in our School of Art, Architecture and Design with an excellent reputation.
-The Guardian’s university league tables 2020 rank our art and photography courses seventh in the UK and third in London.
+Photography courses at London Met received a satisfation rating of 91% for academic support in the National Student Survey (NSS) 2021.
+We're also in the top 30 universities in the country for film production and photography according to the Guardian university league tables 2022.

 During your foundation year you’ll have the opportunity to explore a number of different artistic directions and gain a broad spectrum of creative skills before going on to specialise more specifically in photography at the end of your first year of study.